- Purpose of research proposal

 - Do not assume that everything will run smoothly─build in contingency time (extensions are generally granted for extraordinary circumstances that affect the research process only).

 - Be careful not to over-estimate your concentration span.
 Some research projects go for two or three years full-time, twice that if part-time.
 This is a long time to maintain focus.
 The best idea is to build in some ‘time-out’ for yourself.
-If this research is part of your work, or you are a student, then it is likely that you are entitled to four weeks leave, sick leave and some other leave entitlements.
-Be sure to put these into your work plan.
+Full-time candidates are entitled to four weeks recreation leave, as well as to sick leave and some other leave entitlements.
+Be sure to allow time for recreation leave in your work plan.

 Below is an example of a timeline for a quantitative research project.